canonical-websites/tutorials.ubuntu.com/tutorials/iot/install-the-arduino-ide/install-the-arduino-ide.md

 ## Installing via a tarball
 Duration: 3:00

 We can download the latest version of the Arduino IDE from the Arduino website ([here](https://www.arduino.cc/en/Main/Software)) as a *tarball*.
-A tarball is a type of compressed folder, like a `.zip` file, commonly used to distrubute software in Linux; its file extension is usually `.tar.xz` (or `.tar.gz`, if it uses _Z compression_.
+A tarball is a type of compressed folder, like a `.zip` file, commonly used to distribute software in Linux; its file extension is usually `.tar.xz` (or `.tar.gz`, if it uses _Z compression_.
 We'll get to this later).

 In order to extract the files we need from the tarball, we can open a terminal, `cd` to where the downloaded tarball is, then run